leolaurindo/cmd-search-utility/README.md

    - Tip: Place this directory in the search path, so you can quickly find and modify the `search_paths.txt` to add or remove another one.
 - The refined search will search inside the list created in the previous search.
 - You can look by file extensions by querying for ".csv" or ".py", for example, in the initial or the refined search.
+- For the `move` command, the script will look into the list of predefined paths inside `move_paths.txt` and ask the user for an input.
+The user can input manually any path he or she would like or, alternatively, the user can just type one of the numbers associated with the predefined path wanted.
+   - **Don't** leave `\` at the end of the paths and separate them by a single line break.
+   - When manually typing a path, you can use the auto-complete feature by pressing the `tab` key.

 ## Usage